OWASP/cornucopia/data/news/20240314-implement-owasp-top10-guidelines-by-playing-cornucopia/index.md

 - Once a team reaches a certain threshold of Cornucopia-coverage, it could be interesting to look at ASVS

 Through the next chapters, I'll go briefly through each suit and its mappings.
-- Data Validation & Encoding (DVE) suit
+- Data Validation & Encoding (VE) suit
 - Authentication (AT) suit
 - Session Management (SM) suit
 - Authorization (AZ) suit
 - Cryptography (CR) suit
 - Cornucopia (C) suit

-## DVE suit has an excellent overall coverage of OWASP Top 10
+## VE suit has an excellent overall coverage of OWASP Top 10
 ![Data Validation & Encoding[medium]](dve-suit.png)

-### My observations and opinion for the DVE-suit
+### My observations and opinion for the VE-suit
 This suit has a strong coverage of the OWASP Top 10 items.

-This makes the DVE suit an ideal choice for teams who start with their AppSec program by playing OWASP Cornucopia.
+This makes the VE suit an ideal choice for teams who start with their AppSec program by playing OWASP Cornucopia.

 ## The AZ (AuthoriZation) suit has a strong focus on #1 - Broken Access Control
 ![Authorization[medium]](az-suit.png)